CARF Accredidation: What You Need to Know About Rehabs

 Accreditation Standards are High

-In order to receive accreditation, a treatment facility must receive approval from an outside accrediting body.
-This process involves confirmation of conforming to hundreds of standards for providing superior care in the field of addiction treatment and recovery.
-Residential treatment facilities must also meet additional stringent requirements for safety and health, corporate compliance, business practices, and governance.
+To receive accreditation, a treatment facility must receive approval from an outside accrediting body.
+This process involves conforming to hundreds of standards for providing superior addiction care.
+For residential treatment facilities, requirements are still more stringent.

 About CARF Accreditation